wp-plugins/custom-field-suite/readme.txt

 Tested up to: 3.2.1
 Stable tag: trunk

-Custom Field Suite is the easiest way to create custom fields.
+Custom Field Suite is the easiest way to visually manage custom fields.

 == Description ==